 At Providence Little Company of Mary Medical Center Torrance we are proud to receive recognition for the extraordinary care provided to our patients.
 Creating a positive environment that accommodates physicians' needs and recognizes their important contributions-from the examination room to the boardroom-results in invaluable partnerships and outstanding patient care.

-WORLD’S BEST HOSPITALS – Providence Little Company of Mary Medical Center Torrance has been named for two years in a row in Newsweek’s list of World’s Best Hospitals.
+WORLD’S BEST HOSPITALS – Providence Little Company of Mary Medical Center Torrance has been named for three years in a row in Newsweek's list of World's Best Hospitals.
 The criteria include patient experience, quality, and input from physicians and other health care professionals — which means each and every physician and employee shares this wonderful recognition.

 BEST HOSPITAL – Providence Little Company of Mary Medical Center Torrance has once again been designated a “Best Hospital” by U.S. News & World Report.
 This ranking places the medical center as one of the top-rated hospitals in both California and Los Angeles.